The-Boy8899/The-Boy8899/README.md

 ## Objective

 My passion for tech, cybersecurity, network engineering, and programming has been a great help in my journey to transition into the field.
-My aim is to gain deep knowledge and build a career as
+My aim is to gain deep knowledge and build a career in tech
-1. Network engineer
-2. SOC analyst.

 ## Skills